 Medical malpractice claims are notoriously expensive claims to pursue.
 In general, the cost of litigating a medical malpractice case, may run between $30,000.00 to over $50,000.00.
 These costs are generally advanced by the plaintiff's lawyer, but the client is ultimately responsible for costs advanced.
 Because of the cost, which will not be reimbursed to the lawyer who advances the money if the case is lost, lawyers are very selective as to which cases to accept.
 Medical malpractice lawyer Roger Gelb says "I bet I typically get a call a week involving a medical malpractice claim that I know I can win for the potential client, but the value is just not significant enough to warrant pursuing."
 In other words, the client may get nothing if the case were won, and may even end up owing money.
 "The math has to make sense for me to recommend pursuing these claims" Roger Gelb continued.

-As with other personal injury cases, if you suspect that you have a medical malpractice case, call malpractice lawyer Roger Gelb to discuss that claim immediately.
+As with other personal injury cases, if you suspect that you have a medical malpractice case, it's important to contact an experienced malpractice attorney.
+Gelb and Gelb has represented over 10,000 clients and recovered over $100,000,000.00 (one hundred million dollars).